10 Essential Questions to Ask a Fiduciary Financial Advisor During Your Free Intro Call

 3. How transparent they are about fees and conflicts.

-You should never need to guess how an advisor gets paid.
+You should never need to guess how an advisor gets paid or what incentives may influence their recommendations.

 4. How they communicate under time constraints.

-If they cannot explain things clearly in 2 minutes, they will not explain well over years.
+If they cannot explain things clearly in two minutes, they may struggle to explain complex decisions over a long advisory relationship.

 5. Whether they work well with clients like you.

-Fit is everything—your advisor should understand your life stage and financial reality immediately.
+Fit is everything.
+Your advisor should understand your life stage, financial reality, and planning priorities quickly.

 You are not trying to judge the advisor’s personality.